Fear is one of the first things to go if you are trying to create high performing teams. Agile teams need empowerment, trust and psychological safety.

 I felt a mix of sadness and excitement for this new agile team member.
 Though the question revealed how they had been treated in previous projects, things would only get better in an Agile environment, if it were a true Agile environment.

-But we still have a long way to go with these teams in terms of changing the culture so that we unlock their potential.
+But we still have a long way to go with these teams in terms of changing the culture so that we unlock their potential and create high performing teams.

 Have No Fear, Creativity Is Here!